 - 1. Prepare Hardware Node registration and introspection. - 2.
-Specify Deployment Configuration Configuring overcloud parameters and defining the environment files to include. - Configure Roles and Assign Nodes Assign nodes to roles and modify role-specific parameters. - 4.
+Specify Deployment Configuration Configuring overcloud parameters and defining the environment files to include. - 3.
+Configure Roles and Assign Nodes Assign nodes to roles and modify role-specific parameters. - 4.
 Deploy Launch the creation of your overcloud.

 The undercloud installation and configuration automatically uploads a plan.
 You can also import multiple plans in the web UI.
-Click on the All Plans breadcrumb on the Plan screen.
-This displays the current Plans listing.
-Change between multiple plans by clicking on a card.
+Click on Manage Deployments on the Deployment Plan screen.
+This displays the current Plans table.

-Click Import Plan and a window appears asking you for the following information:
+Click Create New Plan and a window appears asking you for the following information: